citusdata/citus_docs/admin_guide/upgrading_citus.rst

 This should return **Clusters are compatible**.
 If this doesn't return that message, you need to stop and check what the error is.

-Note: This may return the following warning if the 4.0 server has not been stopped.
+Note: This may return the following warning if the Citus 4 server has not been stopped.
 This warning is OK:

 ::

     *failure*
     Consult the last few lines of "pg_upgrade_server.log" for the probable cause of the failure.

-**6. Shutdown the running 4.0 server**
+**6. Shutdown the running Citus 4 server**

 ::